 I do love a good tasty canapé.
 For me, it’s a perfect morsel to pop into your mouth whilst enjoying a glass of chilled fizz!

-Last week I rustled up a little selection of canapés using Jus-roll gluten free puff pastry and I was over the moon with the results – not only did they look the business, but they tasted fab too!
-So of course, anything I’m rather chuffed with, has to be shared with you – that’s the deal!
+Last week I rustled up a little selection of canapés using Jus-roll gluten free puff pastry and I was over the moon with the results.
+And, not only did they look the business, but they tasted fab too!
+So of course, anything I’m rather chuffed with, has to be shared with you – that’s the deal.